vincent-lg/bui/docs/control/press.md

 > The `raw_key` attribute is useful if you want to intercept 'a' but don't care if CTRL or Alt or all of the control keys is being pressed at the time.

+Use these attributes as your control method argument.
+For instance:

+    def on_press(self, raw_key, shift):

+Alternatively you can specify the `control` keyword argument in your method signature which will always contain the control object.

+    def on_press(self, control):
+        print(f"The user pressed on {control.key}.")